neuroinformatics-unit/derotation/docs/source/user_guide/key_concepts.md

 **Bayesian optimization via FullPipeline**

-This method searches for the correct center of rotation by derotating the whole movie and minimizing a custom metric, computed through the function `ptd_of_most_detected_blob`.
+This method searches for the correct center of rotation by derotating the whole movie and minimizing a custom metric, computed through the function {func}`derotation.analysis.metrics.ptd_of_most_detected_blob`.
 It requires the average image of the derotated movie at different rotations angles, and from them detects blobs, searches for the most frequent and calculates the Point-to-Point Distance (PTD) for it across blob centers at different rotation angles.

 It is robust but computationally expensive.

-**Ellipse fitting via IncrementalPipeline**
+**Ellipse fitting via {class}`derotation.analysis.incremental_derotation_pipeline.IncrementalPipeline`**

 This method exploits the fact that incremental datasets rotate very slowly and smoothly.
 It works by: